bozaro/p4proto-java/README.md

 ## What is this?

-This is P4 client/server protocol Java implementation.
+This is pure Java P4 client/server protocol implementation.

 ## External links